projectcalico/calico/docs/source/l2-interconnectFabric.rst

 in the networking fabric.
 The principal reasons for Ethernet failures at large scale are:

-1. Large numbers of *end points*\  [1]_.
-Each switch in an Ethernet network must learn the path to all Ethernet endpoints that are connected to the Ethernet network.
+#.
+Large numbers of *end points*\  [#ep]_.
+Each switch in an Ethernet
+   network must learn the path to all Ethernet endpoints that are connected to the Ethernet network.
 Learning this amount of state can become a substantial task when we are talking about hundreds of thousands of *end points*.

-1. High rate of *churn* or change in the network.
-With that many end points, most of them being ephemeral (such as virtual machines or containers), there is a large amount of *churn* in the network.
+#.
+High rate of *churn* or change in the network.
+With that many end
+   points, most of them being ephemeral (such as virtual machines or containers), there is a large amount of *churn* in the network.
 That load of re--learning paths can be a substantial burden on the control plane processor of most Ethernet switches.

-2. High volumes of broadcast traffic.
-As each node on the Ethernet network must use Broadcast packets to locate peers, and many use broadcast for other purposes, the resultant packet replication to each and every end point can lead to *broadcast storms* in large Ethernet networks, effectively consuming most, if not all resources in the network and the attached end points.
+#.
+High volumes of broadcast traffic.
+As each node on the Ethernet
+   network must use Broadcast packets to locate peers, and many use broadcast for other purposes, the resultant packet replication to each and every end point can lead to *broadcast storms* in large Ethernet networks, effectively consuming most, if not all resources in the network and the attached end points.

-3. Spanning tree.
-Spanning tree is the protocol used to keep an Ethernet network from forming loops.
+#.
+Spanning tree.
+Spanning tree is the protocol used to keep an Ethernet
+   network from forming loops.
 The protocol was designed in the era of smaller, simpler networks, and it has not aged well.
 As the number of links and interconnects in an Ethernet network goes up, many